The Asiatics: A Novel

 The Asiatics is seemingly an autobiography of an American in his twenties exploring the world and thus exploring himself.
 It is the journey itself rather than the arrival which is of value, so we gradually see the protagonist 'growing up' as he learns about different philosophies.

 It is sad to note that he was prescient; sad because surely what he forecast is now upon us.

 Take away our clothes, our food, our liquor, our quaint sexual pleasures, or fatiguing little conversations and our loathsome excitements about this and that: what's left?
 A hollow thing, like one of those silver Christmas-tree ornaments, with no more blood or warmth.
 Let the snow fall and we're cold as ice, let the wind rustle the branches and we drop and shatter once and for all.

 Nothing's left, because we never really lived anything, we never rose above the world of objects, we never deep down within us were alive.
 It's the age of inversion, the negative age.
 We're changing into tremendous plants, and soon we'll be breathing carbon dioxide, at the rate we're going.

-When travelling, I find it comforting to read and extract bon mots, words that encapsulate and clarify my ill-formed thoughts.
+Whenever I travel, I carry a book because I find it comforting to read and extract bon mots, words that encapsulate and clarify my ill-formed thoughts.

 When I came to Indonesia at the tail end of 1987, I brought two books with me, knowing that both would be reread more than once.